Blog

 1. What’s the difference between Sprinto and Delve?

 Sprinto is a compliance automation platform.
-It focuses on durable automation, reusable controls across frameworks, and an auditor workspace with a vetted auditor network.
+It focuses on durable automation, reusable controls across frameworks, and an auditor workspace built for independent collaboration.

 2. Is Delve only for SOC 2?